McLean Hospital: Current work

 As one of the teaching hospitals of Harvard Medical School, McLean is differentiated from its New England peers (such as The Institute of Living and the Brattleboro Retreat) by its combination of teaching, treatment, and research; most other facilities focus on only one of these priorities.
 It is home to the Harvard Brain Tissue Resource Center, the largest "brain bank" collection of research specimens in the world.
 The hospital developed and implemented national health screening methods for alcohol, depression, and memory disorders.
 The Cole Resource Center, a mental health consumer resource and advocacy center, is located at the hospital.

+Additional Locations

+In addition to the main Belmont campus, there are four additional locations.
+The Arlington, Cambridge, and SouthEast (in Middleborough) provide outpatient services, and the SouthEast at Oak Street (in Middleborough) provides inpatient services.
+Note that the Arlington and Cambridge offices only provide child and adolescent services, while the SouthEast provide services to all ages.